vivianc11/README-generator/README.md

 ```

 ## Usage Information
-git clone the repo to contribute
+To use the repo, use git clone in your terminal

 ## License
 MIT: https://choosealicense.com/licenses/mit/